 Birth of economic liberalism

 The word 'Frisian' became synonymous to 'free trade'.
 The Frisian Trade.
 It was Frisian money that made the world go round and the North Sea was the podium where the self-interested Frisian merchants spun their commercial web.
 A trade that started at the end of the sixth century AD and was on its height during the eighth and beginning of the ninth century AD.
-Indeed, even after Frisia was incorporated within Francia in the first half of the eighth century AD, the trade network survived and even flourished well into the tenth century AD, although for a short while not financed with Frisian sceattas but with Frankish.
+Indeed, after Frisia was incorporated within Francia in the first half of the eighth century AD, the trade network survived and even flourished well into the tenth century AD, although for a short while not financed with Frisian sceattas but with Frankish.
+The fact that the Franks gained control over Dorestat and its revenues, it meant also that the Frisian merchants could gain better access to the Frankish hinterland.
 Private mint production in Frisia picked up probably quick after the monetary reforms of the Franks, since the Frankish kingdoms lost their grip on northern and eastern Frisia pretty soon after it had been submitted.
 Not without reason the Mare Germanicum or the Mare nostrum 'our sea', as the North Sea was called by the Romans, was renamed Mare Fresicum 'Frisian Sea' from the end of the Migration Period and kept the name throughout the Early Middle Ages.

 At ipsi, cum navigarent circa Pictos, vastaverunt Orcades insulas, et venerunt et occupaverunt regiones plurimas ultra Mare Frenessicum usque ad confinium Pictorum